Enrollment Management | Financial Aid Services

 As soon as you are given an effective date to work, you will need to report to your supervisor.
 Please remember that office procedures from departments vary.
 Therefore, your supervisor will provide you with information regarding attire (what is acceptable to wear in the dept.), job training, expectations, office procedures and etiquette.

-At that time, you are expected to establish a work schedule for the semester of the days and times that you plan to work.
+You are expected to establish a work schedule for the semester of the days and times that you plan to work each week with your supervisor.
 Student class schedules will change from semester to semester.
-Therefore, you are expected to coordinate and establish a new work schedule with your supervisor no later than the first week of classes each semester.
+Therefore, students are expected to coordinate and establish a new work schedule with your supervisor no later than the first week of classes each term.

 If your name changes, please visit: http://academicdepartments.musc.edu/hr/university/forms/ and complete a name change form.
 In addition, you will need to submit a copy of your new social security card and a new W-4 Form (withholding form) to MUSC Human Resources.